lingui/js-lingui/docs/guides/plurals.rst

 *************

 Plurals are essential when dealing with internationalization.
 LinguiJS_ uses `CLDR Plural Rules`_.
-In general, there're 6 plural forms (taken from `CLDR Plurals`_ page):
+In general, there are 6 plural forms (taken from `CLDR Plurals`_ page):

 - zero